me0700/Discord-Webhook-Spammer/README.md

 How To Use?

- Run The Project Using This Commands `python3 main.py` Insert The Webhook Url
+ Run The Project Using This Commands `python3 main.py` \n Insert The Webhook Url \n
- Insert The Spam Message
+ Insert The Spam Message \n
  Now have fun with the Tool :)